juancarlospaco/plz/README.md

 - `release_downloads`, `top_packages`, `updated_releases`, `changed_packages`.
 - Sometimes it returns Python Tracebacks as strings on the body of the response.
-- Since is a big project, some features are not yet implemented as App, but the source contains the functionanity whatsoever.
+- Its a big project, some features are not yet implemented as App, but source contains the functionanity whatsoever.

 #### Notes